Hol1999/Hollyrecipewebsite/_recipes/recipe4.md

 ![Lemon Posset with a side of shortbread and a shot glass of Limoncello](../uploads/lemonposset.jpg "Lemon Posset")

-#### Inspiration came from: BEST-EVER 30-minute Cookbook by Jenni Fleetwood
+#### The inspiration for this dish came from: BEST-EVER 30-minute Cookbook by Jenni Fleetwood